telerik/blazor-docs/components/document-processing/spreadstream.md

 * [Import from XLSX or CSV files](https://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/import)

-* Writing directly into a stream; or parsing required data only
+* Write directly into a stream; or parse only required data

 * **Append** new worksheets to existing workbook